mlinderm/npsv/README.md

     --DEL-n 50
 ```

-If the Picard metrics are not available, the `preprocess` sub-command can compute the necessary metrics directly, e.g. with the following command.
+If the Picard metrics are not available, the `preprocess` sub-command can compute the necessary metrics directly, as shown below.
 Note that since this example BAM file only includes reads in a small region on chromosome 12, the results for this example command will not be meaningful.

 ```
 npsvg preprocess \